-The purpose of automobile liability insurance coverage is to safeguard the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
-It is controlled by specific states, each with its own set of laws.
+The purpose of car liability insurance coverage is to safeguard the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
+It is controlled by individual states, each with its own set of laws.
 The federal government does not manage this insurance coverage, nor does it require it.

-Because of that, laws such as speed limitations, methods of driving, and automobile insurance coverage are made by and enforced by the specific state.
+Because of that, laws such as speed limitations, methods of driving, and car insurance coverage are made by and implemented by the individual state.
 Each state has its own laws with regard to financial obligation in case of an at-fault mishap.

 An SR-22 is a document that shows legal proof of financial obligation to the state in which an individual lives.
-The need for an SR-22 filing from your insurance provider comes from a number of circumstances, among them are the following:
+The need for an SR-22 filing from your insurer comes from a number of circumstances, among them are the following:

-• Repeatedly offences versus traffic laws and collecting points on a driver’s license.
+• Repeatedly offences against traffic laws and collecting points on a driver’s license.

 • At-fault mishaps without insurance coverage.